Kim Johnson, Psy.D., LSSP – Director of Training

 In 2009, Dr. Johnson established Johnson Neuropsychology, an independent practice, to provide personalized care and neuropsychological expertise across the lifespan to individuals who have disabilities and complex medical presentations as well as to gifted individuals and neurotypical individuals who want documentation of their cognitive abilities.

-Ashlee Peterson is a clinical psychology associate at Johnson Neuropsychology.
-She completed her Master’s Degree in Clinical Psychology from Argosy University in Dallas, Texas.
+Ashlee Peterson is a non-certified psychometrist who administers standardized tests under the supervision and licensure of Dr. Johnson.
+Ashlee completed her Master’s Degree in Clinical Psychology from Argosy University in Dallas, Texas.
 She received her Bachelor’s Degree in Behavioral Science with a minor in sociology from Hardin Simmons University in Abilene, Texas.
-Prior to obtaining her master’s degree she worked as a cake decorator for almost ten years.
+Prior to obtaining her master’s degree, she worked as a cake decorator for almost ten years.
 She admits if she did not choose psychology she would have been in culinary school.
-While working on her master’s degree she completed her training/practicum at Johnson Neuropsychology before accepting accepting a full-time position with the Company.
-She has been trained in both psychological and neuropsychological evaluations for pediatrics and adults.
-She performs both private evaluations and evaluations for adolescents and adults who are seeking assistance through the Department of Assistive and Rehabilitative Services.
+While working on her Master’s degree, she completed her training/practicum at Johnson Neuropsychology before accepting accepting a full-time position with the Company.
+She has been trained in both psychological and neuropsychological tests for pediatrics and adults.
+She tests adolescents and adults who are seeking assistance through the Department of Assistive and Rehabilitative Services.
 She especially enjoys working with individuals with intellectual disabilities, high school and college-bound students with learning disabilities, and individuals with psychosis.
-She plans on one day completing her doctoral degree and continuing to perform psychological and neurological assessments for all ages.
+She plans on one day completing her doctoral degree in order to perform psychological and neuropsychological assessments for all ages.